Certified Nursing Assistant (CNA) Certificate

 For additional information please consult any counselor at (815) 224-0360 or firstname.lastname@example.org, (815)224-0330.

 The Certified Nursing Assistant (C.N.A.) curriculum consists of 1 course which includes lecture, college laboratory practice, and clinical experience in long-term care facility.
 The C.N.A.
 Program is approved by the Illinois Dept. of Public Health.
-A grade of "C" or above in this course is required in order to be eligible to register for the state competency exam and receive state certification (once the exam is passed).
+Effective Fall 2014, a passing grade of 75% in this course is required in order to be eligible to register for the state competency exam and receive state certification (once the exam is passed).
 Admission to the C.N.A. course/program does not always follow the usual college schedule.
 Starting dates are announced in the IVCC class schedule and then via letter to the registered students.
 The program can be completed in 8 weeks.
 The two step T-B test is required for admission to the clinical component of the program.
 C.N.A. status is required for admission to the RN and/or Practical Nursing Program.
-Students must be able to demonstrate these abilities to succeed in this program.
+Students must be able to demonstrate these abilities to succeed in this program:

 Perform basic math skills (add, subtract, multiply and divide)